mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

 ---

 ##### Objective Function
 As previously explained, the objective function relies on the defined polynomial or linear piecewise cost functions and represents the sum of these costs.
-In the provided example, the objective function that must be minimized to obtain the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes and angles can be accessed using the following code:
+In the provided example, the objective function that must be minimized to obtain the optimal values for the active and reactive power outputs of the generators and the bus voltage magnitudes and angles can be accessed using the following:
 ```@repl ACOptimalPowerFlow
 JuMP.objective_function(analysis.method.jump)
 ```